-There are no EPA records of emissions of suspended solids or Ammonia from the bog to downstream water-courses exceeding IPC licence limits.
-As part of the rehabilitation plan and validation, surface water quality will be monitored to establish an expected stabilization or improvement in water quality parameters.
-The main emission limit value associated with this bog is 35mg/l suspended solids, with trigger levels for ammonia of 4.27mg/l and COD 100mg/l.
+Suspended solids monitoring for the same period ranges from 1 to 27mg/l with an average of 5.107mg/l.

 From an analysis of any monitoring over the past 3 yrs. of the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and trigger level for ammonia.
-In some incidents, there have been COD results of above 100 mg/l, more related to natural sub-soil/surface water interactions (Table 3.1).
+In some incidents, there have been COD results of above 100 mg/l, more related to natural sub-soil/surface water interactions.